 - At Brushwood, we aim for children to develop the necessary knowledge and skills which will have a positive impact on their future by becoming physically active citizens to benefit their long-term health and well-being.

 - All pupils receive at least two hours of high quality PE using the vast outside space or school hall.
 All children have a weekly PE lesson with their class teacher and have weekly sessions with a qualified sport specialist teacher.
 During these afternoons, children receive expert coaching to develop fundamental skills through a variety of activities and games suitable to their key stage.

 - Inter and intra sports competitions are offered to all children at the school.
-Although we enjoy the competitive nature of sport, we also appreciate and encourage the importance of children ‘having a go’ and promote positive experiences of being physically active and not always participate to win.
+Although we enjoy the competitive nature of sport, we also appreciate and encourage the importance of children ‘having a go’ and promote positive experiences of being physically active and good sportsmanship.

 - We have an inclusive approach and value the importance of physical and mental well-being.